 In October 2014, legislation was enacted in Indonesia that introduced significant changes to the insurance sector in Indonesia, including establishing single presence requirements, establishing local ownership requirements to be prescribed by regulations, establishing an insurance guarantee program, requiring that Shariah (Takaful) products are distributed through separate standalone insurance companies within 10 years, requiring the appointment of a controlling entity that will be responsible for losses of the insurance company under its control and imposing stiffer penalties and sanctions for non-compliance.
-The insurance sector currently awaits the issue of the Government Regulation which will regulate local/foreign ownership requirements, and it is anticipated that a grandfathering provision may be included to allow existing ownership by a foreign shareholder to be maintained.
+The Government Regulation which regulates local/foreign ownership requirements has since been issued and a grandfathering provision has been included to allow existing ownership by a foreign shareholder to be maintained.